 The stress from shipping, a new environment, lack of adequate parasite control and the inflammatory effects of the feed ingredients coupled with little shade in the hot summer sun all predisposed this horse to colic.
 Without mentorship, all of these risk factors were not even seen as risk factors.

 Where Do We Focus Our Anger?

-Why not be angry at our parents and grand parents who knew nothing about horses because the car, truck, train and plane replaced the horse during their lifetime?
-Unfortunately our relatives and our schools no longer think that horses have relevance in today’s world.
+Why not be angry at our parents and grandparents who knew nothing about horses because the car, truck, train and plane replaced the horse during their lifetime?
+Unfortunately, our relatives and our schools no longer think that horses have relevance in today’s world.
 To them, horses are dead – at least in America where they are not used as beasts of burden.
 There are approximately 90 million horses, asses and mules outside the USA where they are still needed for human production and survival.
-Ethiopia has the largest number of horses, asses and mules compared to the human population than any other country.
-However in the United States, the horse is mostly recreational and without mentors to teach about their care, charlatans will move in and young horses will be lost prematurely.
-Eventually all horses will be gone.
+Ethiopia has the largest number of horses, asses and mules compared to the human population in any other country.
+However, in the United States, horses are mostly recreational and without mentors to teach about their care, charlatans will move in and young horses will be lost prematurely.
+Eventually, all horses will be gone.

 There is little to be done to correct this.
 I can only offer what I know and over the years I will continue to do this through this website.
 Hopefully, anyone looking for help will find this information and use it to advocate for the horse.
 This is the best way to do the best for them.
 Through knowledge the veil of uncertainty will be lifted, the charlatans will be discovered and the horses will thrive in a human world.